Life of wealth, privilege didn’t keep one “angel” from giving all for the wounded

 Tompkins immediately acquired and converted the Richmond home of Circuit Court Judge John Robertson, at the corner of 3rd and Main streets.
 She immediately bought medical supplies and outfitted what she named the Robertson Hospital in top-drawer fashion.
 Tompkins staffed the hospital with women—all fellow members of the St. James Episcopal Church—who called themselves, appropriately, the “Ladies of Robertson Hospital.”

-Within a short time, word of Tompkins’ compassionate demeanor and highly effective treatment methods—which were grounded in a strict adherence to a regimen of cleanliness—spread throughout the Rebel ranks.
+Within a short time, word of Tompkins’ compassionate demeanor and highly effective treatment methods—which were grounded in strict adherence to a regimen of cleanliness—spread throughout the Rebel ranks.
 According to one source, “Wounded soldiers coming to Richmond begged to be admitted to her hospital.”

 Unfortunately, many of the “disabled” soldiers were in fact malingerers, bent on using long stays in the South’s hospitals as a means of avoiding camp chores and combat.
 To counter this practice, the Confederate government passed a measure placing all hospitals under the administration of the military.
 As a result, private hospitals were forced to close their doors.